 – General Introduction –

 Kristen Bicknell is a Canadian professional poker player.
 She was born on December 29th, 1986 in St. Catharines, Ontario.
 She has two WSOP bracelets, one from the 2013 Ladies Event and one from the 2016 $1,500 Bounty No Limit Hold’em event.
-She’s one of the highest ranked female poker players in the world – she won the GPI Female Poker Player of the Year Award in 2018 and in 2019.
+She’s the highest ranked female poker players in the world – she won the GPI Female Poker Player of the Year Award three years in a row 2018-2020.
 She’s also a prolific online poker player, winning over $1 million on MTT’s on both PokerStars and partypoker.

 – Key Career Dates –